 - Eligibility.
 Applicants who are eligible to submit proposals in response to this RFP include: federal (non-EPA), state, local, or tribal government agencies; interstate agencies; private non-profit organizations and institutions; for-profit organizations; and academic or educational institutions.
-Partnerships are allowed. - Type I project deliverables require sealed plans to be submitted by a NYS licensed engineer and landscape architects.
-All final reports and paperwork must be received and approved by the NEIWPCC project manager by November 15, 2025. - Quarterly Reporting.
+Partnerships are allowed. - All final reports and paperwork must be received and approved by the NEIWPCC project manager by November 15, 2025. - Quarterly Reporting.
 Successful applicants will prepare and submit brief quarterly reports 10 days after the end of each calendar quarter (by April 10 for January-March, by July 10 for April-June, by October 10 for July-September, and by January 10 for October-December).
 Quarterly reports will document progress on each task. - Final Report.
 The submittal of a final report, including an executive summary, fully documenting the project outputs and results is required on project completion.
 The applicant must agree that the Final Report may be published on NEIWPCC's and HREP's respective websites and may be used by NEIWPCC and HREP for public education and outreach purposes. - The successful applicant(s) is expected to provide draft deliverables to NYSDEC, NEIWPCC, and the municipal partner for review and approval (excluding approval of design plans) and to make revisions, as appropriate, to the deliverables.
 The successful applicant should plan for at least one month for review of comments and any revisions to the final deliverables in the proposed project timeline. - Project Schedule: The successful applicants are required to complete their projects according to the following schedule (subject to change):

-Bidders Conference - RFP Presentation/Q&A with NEIWPCC Project Manager March 15, 2024 Proposals Due to NEIWPCC April 12, 2024 @ 12:00 PM (noon) Applicants Notified of Funding Decisions (subject to change) May 2024 Detailed Project Work Plans Due 30 Days from notification of funding decision Anticipated Project Start Date (subject to change) July 2024 Approved Final Report and all Approved Deliverables Due to NEIWPCC November 15, 2025
+Proposals Due to NEIWPCC June 21, 2024 @ 5:00 PM (COB) Applicants Notified of Funding Decisions (subject to change) July 2024 Detailed Project Work Plans Due 30 Days from notification of funding decision

+Anticipated Project Start Date (subject to change) September 2024 Approved Final Report and all Approved Deliverables Due to NEIWPCC November 15, 2025